Sometimes I hate facing reality.

 For most recruiters, it’s simply about finding the ‘most qualified’ person.
 But ‘most qualified’ is a subjective term which can mean a lot of things to many people.

 For example, I hear from some older job seekers who tell me, “I don’t need the fancy titles, or the responsibilities I used to enjoy!
 I want to step back and use my skills in a lesser position.”
 To a recruiter, hiring an over-qualified person presents challenges: there’s the fear that you will get bored or are going to bounce once you find a job more in line with your resume.
 For others, it’s a challenge to hire someone who might be more qualified than the boss they will be reporting to.

 Some older job seekers tell me they ‘dumb-down’ their resumes to try and under-represent their qualifications.
 Or they leave off certain dates so people can’t tell their age.

 I get it.

-It is hard to maintain confidence and motivation when faced with these realities and frustration.
-Common job-seeking rejection is never really followed up with the ‘why’ you were rejected and we are left trying to guess as to the ‘whys’.
+It is hard to maintain confidence and motivation when faced with these realities and frustrations.
+Common job-seeking rejection is never followed up with the ‘why’ you were rejected.
+We are left trying to guess as to the ‘whys’.
 And then you get to a point where you try to conform to what you think people want even when that means transforming yourself into someone you are not.

 To be clear, there are state and federal anti-discrimination laws that are designed to protect older job seekers from illegal age biases in hiring.
-CLICK HERE for a helpful AARP fact sheet on laws relating to age discrimination.
-But also realize, age discrimination in hiring is difficult to prove and difficult to pursue.
+If you think you may be facing age discrimination, check out this helpful AARP fact sheet on laws relating to age discrimination.
+Unfortunately, age discrimination in hiring is difficult to prove and difficult to pursue.